David-F-G-Flores/1-MGI-search-R-/README.md

 library(InterMineR)
 listMines()
 ```
-Mouse mine will be selected here
+Mouse mine will be selected here.
+Alternative model organisms can be selected, listMines().
 ```R
 im<-initInterMine(mine = listMines()["MouseMine"])
 ```

 Get template.
-Use mousemine if looking for mammalian phenotypes becuae they are candidate animals.
+Use mousemine if looking for mammalian phenotypes because they are candidate animals.
 Also views the mammalian templates
 ```R
 template=getTemplates(im)